MilesCranmer/gso/README.md

 pip install google-api-python-client Cython py-stackexchange lxml
 ````

+If there are issues with installing `lxml`, it's probably to do with a missing `libxml` library.
+The [`lxml`](http://lxml.de/installation.html) site has some help for this.

 Get API keys for [Google Custom Search](https://developers.google.com/custom-search/json-api/v1/overview)
 (scroll to API key), and [Stack Apps](https://stackapps.com/apps/oauth/register).
-This is free, don't be intimidated by the forms.
+This is free, don't be intimidated by the forms!
-Enter whatever, and the key generated for you will be compatible with this app.
+Enter *whatever* in the boxes, and the key generated for you will be compatible with this app.
-It's worth it!
+Trust me, it's worth it.

+*(If you just want to try,
+there are demo keys at the bottom of this page.
+They are shared, so play nice.)*

 Put these into
 environment variables `GOOGLE_KEY` and